burningdevil/Blocks/README.md

 @end
 ```
 ![QrEEWT.png](https://s2.ax1x.com/2019/12/11/QrEEWT.png)

+**What's wrong with this soultion**

 If the instance method “execBlock” isn’t called, the circular reference causes a memory leak.
 By calling the instance method “execBlock”, the Block is executed and nil is assigned to the __block variable “tmp”.

 # Summary
+- How automatic variables are captured
+- How __block variables are achieved
+- How a circular reference problem occurs due to captured objects and how to solve it